DennieDan/data-app/README.md

 You are finding a faster way to understand your data?
 This is your solution.

-Visit our Data Analyzer App [here](https://dan-data-analyzer.streamlit.app/) and enjoy exploring your data.
+Visit our Data Analyzer App and enjoy exploring your data.
+Currently there are 2 versions:
+* **_Non-prompting storage version_** (Deployed on Streamlit Cloud): [https://dan-data-analyzer.streamlit.app/](https://dan-data-analyzer.streamlit.app/)

+    If you prefer a fast and handy application and do not require to store your prompting history, this version is for you.
+Your privacy is prioritised.

+* **_Prompting storage version_** (Deployed on Render): [https://dan-data-analyzer.streamlit.app/](https://dan-data-analyzer.streamlit.app/)

+    Your prompting history including prompts and responses from the app is saved on the cloud.
+Kindly navigate to [Warning](#warning-to-be-updated-in-the-future-versions) for security issues.

 ### Getting Started
 1. **Upload data files:** Drag and drop your data file into the app.
 Only files of type .csv or .xls are accepted.